 Court sprints are a useful way to boost anaerobic endurance.
 They involve running a series of lengths of the court at a fast pace and then resting briefly before repeating.
 This type of work does not have to be done on a court at all, many top players undertake a lot of short sprints on the track.
 You can vary the distances with each session, giving yourself sprints over 30 or 60 metres.

-For specific speed work on court, ghosting is a useful routine whereby you run at random (get a partner to call) to different parts of the court.
+For specific speed work on the court, ghosting is a useful routine whereby you run at random (get a partner to call) to different parts of the court.
 The key here is to keep the efforts short and the recovery sufficient to maintain good quality.
-Work in the gym, lifting weights or bodyweight, is an excellent way to develop strength and should be fitted into the schedule.
-In the meantime, do not forget stretching before and after all sessions, to prepare for and recover from exercise, although dedicated flexibility sessions are useful if time allows.
-All this, of course, needs to be adding to your playing time on court!
-Realistically, do not make this a flat out match every time.
+Working in the gym, lifting weights or bodyweight, is an excellent way to develop strength and should be fitted into the schedule.
+Do not forget to do stretching before and after all sessions, to prepare for and recover from exercise, although dedicated flexibility sessions are useful if time allows.
+All this, of course, needs to be added to your playing time on the court!
+Realistically, do not make this a flat-out match every time.
 Structured practice sessions are essential, either on your own or with a partner.
 It is also useful to have a variety of matches in your schedule, easy ones to perfect your killing shot, medium and hard ones to practice playing under pressure.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is: